m-labs/artiq/doc/manual/getting_started_mgmt.rst

     artiq_client scan-repository

-The GUI should now display a spin box that allows you to set the value of the ``count`` argument.
+The dashboard should now display a spin box that allows you to set the value of the ``count`` argument.
 Try submitting the experiment as before.

 Setting up Git integration
 --------------------------